wuzhengy/TAU/Core Design Principles.md

 Distributed cache table for mutable data, salt, ed25519 encryption
 #### Levenshtein [Distance](https://en.wikipedia.org/wiki/Levenshtein_distance)
 Building up data transmission completeness in the dht network, where nodes are randomly relay different parts of imformation.
-#### RLP, Bencode, UDP Raw Encryption
+#### Bencode, UDP Raw Encryption
-* libTAU use RLP encode to compose blocks and transactions in binary series.
+* libTAU use bencode to compose blocks and transactions in binary series.
 * libTAU communication use bencode to build mutable and immutable data item for DHT engine to transmit.
 * libTAU dht UDP package: first 48 bytes are encrypted senders public key, and remaining is the encrypted payload. only receiver can decode using private key.
 Checking new blocks with community members block history bloom filters to make sure no secret chain attack is present.
 Here is binary again.